16BitS3G4l/JServe/README.md

 ```

 ## Most Recent Changes
-Replace ambiguous interfaces for Predicates, Consumers, etc... (if necessary and enough evidence are present for negligent code)
+Replace ambiguous interfaces for Predicates, Consumers, etc... (if necessary and enough evidence is present to indicate negligent practices/code)
 - FilterData (resolved by introducing a Predicate<String> lineRejectable)
 - NotFoundPageHandler (resolved by introducing a BiConsumer<RequestParser, ResponseWriter> notFoundPageHandler)
 - Response